adamdjbrett/ulampinoy-atbp/posts/allisons-dilemma.md

 tags:
   - Comedy
 ---
-Allison Scherger performs stand-up comedy in the third Syracuse University Student Stand-Up Show.
+**Allison Scherger** performs stand-up comedy in the third Syracuse University Student Stand-Up Show.

-ADD BIO
+In high school, Allison was voted "Class Wittiest" by her peers for her constant use of puns.
+Although she still enjoys them, Allison tried writing and performing stand-up in college and realized that she could take comedy much further.
+Allison is currently a junior studying Creative Advertising at SU, and she finds herself constantly producing funny ads.
+She wants to become an art director with hopes that she can use comedy in her future career and continue to write stand-up on the side.